akeneo/pim-api-docs/content/php-client/resources/product-entities/product-models.md

 **By getting pages**

-This method allows to get product models page per page, as a classical pagination.
+This method allows you to get product models page per page, as a classical pagination.
 It's possible to get the total number of product models with this method.

-As for the paginated method, the search builder can be used and all query parameters are available, except `with_count`.
+As for the paginated method, since the 2.3 version of the Akeneo PIM, the search builder can be used and all query parameters are available, except `with_count`.

-For example, in this example, we only return product values belonging to the channel "ecommerce" by adding the query parameter `'scope' => 'ecommerce'`.
+For example, we only return product values belonging to the channel "ecommerce" by adding the query parameter `'scope' => 'ecommerce'`.

 ```php
 $client = new \Akeneo\Pim\ApiClient\AkeneoPimClientBuilder('http://akeneo.com/')->buildAuthenticatedByPassword('client_id', 'secret', 'admin', 'admin');